 Program Details and Tests

-The test methods included in the CCIL certification program for Concrete laboratories are those listed in CSA A283-06 except where a test method was superseded by the publication of CSA A23.1&2-09.
+The test methods included in the CCIL certification program for Concrete laboratories are those listed in Update No. 2 of CSA A283-06 (dated June 2013).
 Test method ASTM E1155M is not included in the program because it applies to construction tolerances rather than material properties.
 The following test methods are included in each category:

 - Category 1 - Intermediate Certification: Category 0 test methods plus CSA A23.2-1A, 2A, 3A, 4A, 5A, 6A, 7A, 10A, 11A, 12A, 13A, 6C and 14C;